ACHS 2020: Futures

 · the future of heritage itself.

-A more detailed conference rationale and call for sessions, papers and artistic interventions for the conference will be announced in early 2019.
+A more detailed conference rationale and call for sessions, papers and artistic interventions for the conference will be announced in May 2019.

 London is one of the world’s major centres for heritage and museums.
 The conference will take place at UCL’s 20 Bedford Way in Bloomsbury, at the very centre of London.
 Less than five minutes’ walk from the British Museum and a number of other significant heritage sites and internationally renowned collections, the venue provides easy connections from London’s global hub airports at Heathrow, Gatwick and Stansted, and is an easy 10-minute walk from St Pancras International Station with rail connections to mainland Europe.
 The venue itself is a controversial grade 2* listed building which provides a pertinent setting for the conference theme.
 Opened in 1977 and designed by Sir Denys Lasdun, it is considered to be one of the finest examples of Brutalist architecture in the UK.